 Angina happens when the heart muscle doesn't get enough oxygen.
 This most often happens because of a shortage of blood and oxygen to the heart muscle.
 This low blood flow is often a result of narrowed blood vessels.
 The narrowing may be due to a buildup of plaque caused by hardening of the arteries (atherosclerosis).
 The narrowing can also happen when a coronary artery suddenly contracts (spasms).

 If you have stable angina, you can usually predict when your symptoms will happen.
-For example, symptoms may happen with activity or exertion.
-You may feel symptoms when you are exposed to the cold, you are stressed, or you are smoking.
+For example, symptoms may happen with activity or stress.
+You may also feel symptoms when you are exposed to the cold or you are smoking.

 With unstable angina or a heart attack, symptoms are different from your typical pattern of stable angina.
 For example, you may have symptoms at rest.
 This happens when narrowed vessels or blood clots in the coronary arteries suddenly slow blood flow to the heart muscle.